 [NFLX, in Wikipedia]

-Implied volatility stands at 80%, which is three times the VIX, a measure of volatility of the S&P 500 index.
-NFLX’s volatility stands in the 92nd percentile of its most recent range.
+Implied volatility stands at 56%, which is 3.6 times the VIX, a measure of volatility of the S&P 500 index.
+NFLX’s volatility stands in the 53rd percentile of its annual range.
+The price used for analysis was $98.67.

 |Week||SD1 68.2%||SD2 95%||Earns|